Complimentary airport pickup time range is between 8:30am to 22:30pm(U.S flights), 8:30am to 21:30pm(International flights).

 Antelope Canyon: One of the most recognizable and famous natural landscapes in the world and a must see for photography enthusiast.
 Millions of years of flash flood and natural erosion gifted us these slot canyons, with their smooth wavy curves and gorgeous colors from the sand sandstone, it truly is a wonder of nature.

 Horseshoe Bend: Carved by the Colorado River, you can witness the water slowly flowing pass underneath your feet in this horse shoe shape bay as you stand above it on the edge of the cliff.

-In the morning after we left hotel, will all the way heading to the first national park in the world-Yellowstone National Park.
-We will ten of Yellowstone's unique scenery over the spans of 2 days, such as Old Faithful, Grand Prismatic Spring and Fountain Paint Pot, Fountain Hiking trail, Morning Glory pool and so on.
+In the morning, we will head to the small town of Jackson, Wyoming, a famous frontier town during the Western development.
+Afterwards we will head into Grand Teton National Park passing by Jackson Lake and stop at an outlook to view the Grand Teton Peak.
+From there, we will take you into the first national park in the world, Yellowstone National Park.
+We will see 10 of Yellowstone's major scenery sites over the spans of 2 days, including Old Faithful, Grand Prismatic Spring and Fountain Paint Pot.
 Spend the night in West Yellowstone.